Angelo De Donatis: Episcopal ministry

 De Donatis was appointed by Pope Francis on 14 September 2015 the Titular Bishop of Mottola and an Auxiliary Bishop of Rome, where he was responsible for the training of the clergy.
-He was consecrated a bishop in the Archbasilica of St. John Lateran on 9 November 2015, the feast date of the dedication of the basilica.
-Pope Francis acted as his principal consecrator, while Cardinal Agostino Vallini, the Vicar General of Rome, and Cardinal Beniamino Stella, the Prefect of the Congregation for the Clergy, acted as co-consecrators.
-Among the other concelebrants were five auxiliary bishops of Rome.
-Assisting were Msgr.
-Luciano Pascucci, director of the Clerical Office of the Roman Vicariate, and Fr.
-Antonio Schito, pastor of De Donatis' hometown parish of San Domenico in Casarano.
-Upon being made a bishop, De Donatis adopted his coat of arms with the episcopal motto "nihil caritate dulcius", a phrase taken from Saint Ambrose, which translates from the Latin as "nothing is sweeter than charity."
+He was consecrated a bishop in the Archbasilica of St. John Lateran on 9 November 2015.
+Pope Francis was the principal consecrator, while Cardinal Agostino Vallini, the Vicar General of Rome, and Cardinal Beniamino Stella, the Prefect of the Congregation for the Clergy, acted as co-consecrators.
+De Donatis adopted his coat of arms with the episcopal motto "nihil caritate dulcius", a phrase taken from Saint Ambrose, which translates from the Latin as "nothing is sweeter than charity".

 On 29 April 2016, De Donatis was appointed the rector of the Church of San Sebastiano al Palatino in Rome.
 On 6 June of that year, he oversaw the jubilee of priests during the Extraordinary Jubilee of 2016 in the Diocese of Rome and was involved in the organization of the jubilee activities in the Diocese of Trapani.
 He also led the Confessio Vitae during the jubilee year in the Archdiocese of Milan.

 In September 2016, De Donatis published Nulla è più dolce dell'amore (Nothing is Sweeter than Love), a collection of twenty reflections on the various forms of mercy as interpreted through the Bible.

-On 26 May 2017, having accepted the resignation of Cardinal Agostino Vallini, Pope Francis appointed De Donatis the Vicar General of Rome and Archpriest of the Archbasilica of St. John Lateran, elevating him as well to the rank of archbishop.
+On 26 May 2017, Pope Francis appointed De Donatis the Vicar General of Rome and Archpriest of the Archbasilica of St. John Lateran, elevating him as well to the rank of archbishop.
 The Vicar General serves as de facto bishop of Rome on behalf of the pope.
+Pope Francis ignored the rule that the vicar general of Rome must be a cardinal.
 De Donatis is the first person since the sixteenth century to be named Vicar General when not a cardinal.
 As Vicar General he serves ex officio as Grand Chancellor of the Pontifical Lateran University.
 At the same time, he was made the apostolic administrator of the Suburbicarian Diocese of Ostia.